lockss/lockss.github.io/administrators/manual/2.0-alpha3/upgrading.md

     sudo scripts/upgrade-alpha2-to-alpha3
 ```

-The script will perform a number of system-level changes and need to be root.
+The script will perform a number of system-level changes as root.
+It will not remove docker from your system but will remove any lockss system docker components.

 ## Re-Configure the System